-Surgical Dental Treatments with Dr. Hughes
+Surgical Dental Treatments at Park Dental

 Treatment takes place over a few weeks to a few months, depending on your jawbone condition and number of implants you need.
 Do keep in mind that while this treatment takes time to complete, it has nearly a lifetime of benefits.